TolikPylypchuk/KeyboardSwitch/README.md

 The space character cannot be mapped to other characters.
 This is not really a limitation, because the space character is the same in every layout (at least that's the assumption).

-## Project Status
+## Supported Platforms

-I'm currently working on [version 3](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/2).
-Version 2 is currently available, but it's not really user-friendly.

-The app itself is feature-complete, but I should first write extensive documentation before shipping v3.0.

-Version 3.0 will work only on Windows 10.
+Version 3.0 works only on Windows 10.
 It can probably work on earlier versions of Windows as well, but I'm not going to build or test it for them.
-[Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/3) on the other hand will be cross-platform - I'm planning on making it work on macOS and on Linux (via X11), though the details of this plan may change when I'll start looking into all that after releasing v3.0.
+[Version 4.0](https://github.com/TolikPylypchuk/KeyboardSwitch/milestone/3) on the other hand will be cross-platform - I'm planning on making it work on macOS and on Linux (via X11), though the details of this plan may change when I'll start looking into all that.
 The app will most probably use [libuiohook](https://github.com/kwhat/libuiohook) for the cross-platform keyboard hook.

 ## Building from Source